Improve local SEO with Google My Business/Business Profile

 Restaurants can add menus

-Specific categories of businesses will have the option to add a link to a menu.
+Specific categories of businesses will have the option to add their menu.
 Suppose you’re lucky enough to be in one of these categories.
 In that case, we highly recommend adding this, as it gives Google an additional set of keywords that your business should consider relevant.

-You can connect with existing and potential customers through your Business Profile on Google Search and Maps through posts.
+The Posts feature is a very useful way to communicate with your customers from your profile.
+With posts, you can connect with existing and potential customers through your Business Profile on Google Search and Maps.
 You can create and share announcements, offers, new or popular items in stock, or event details directly with your customers.
 Use this to promote your sales, specials, events, news, and offers.
 You can even add videos and photos to posts to make them more interesting!

 Another great option is the possibility of getting potential customers to ask questions that you can respond to.
 Keep in mind that others can also answer these questions, so keep an eye on this.
 When it works, it can be a real help in turning visitors into customers.